Originally posted 8/17/2015. Updated for the 2019/20 NFL Season.

 Football season is upon us once again, which means it’s time to partake in the annual tradition of fantasy football.
 The sport started in 1962 and has grown to become a multibillion dollar industry comprised of approximately 41 million players.
-(Impress your buddies with more details about the history of fantasy football.)
 If you wish to join the masses and draft your own star-studded NFL team, you’ve come to the right place.
 We’ve gathered our very own fantasy football enthusiasts to bring you six steps for starting your own fantasy league and tips on how to throw the perfect live draft.

 As league leader AKA commissioner, you get to dictate whether your draft takes place online or in person.
 While an online draft may be convenient, participating in a live, offline fantasy draft is exciting and a great start to football season.